International Travel

 • Never leave passports and other important documents in vehicles.

 • In public, remain alert and avoid the use of cell phones and earphones.
-These reduce your self-awareness and provide easy targets for crimes of opportunity.
+These make it harder to pay attention to your surroundings and make easy targets for crimes of opportunity.

 • Use only radio-dispatched taxis, taxis stationed in front of major hotels, or internet-based rideshare services.